jay23606/minimal-htmx/README.md

 ## `hx-load`

-- **Description:** Specifies a JavaScript function to run once when the element is first introduced
+- **Description:** Specifies a JavaScript function to run when the element is first introduced

 - **Example:**
   ```html